-Class A Shares will be subject to resale restrictions under applicable securities laws.
-You will not be able to trade Class A Shares unless you prepare and file a prospectus with applicable securities regulatory authorities or comply with an exemption from the prospectus and registration requirements under applicable securities legislation.
-Unless permitted under securities legislation, you cannot trade Class A Shares before the date that is four months and a day after the date the Company becomes a reporting issuer in any Province or territory of Canada.
+- 10.1 These securities will be subject to a number of resale restrictions, including a restriction on trading.
+Until the restriction on trading expires, you will not be able to trade the securities unless you comply with an exemption from the prospectus and registration requirements under securities legislation. - Unless permitted under securities legislation, you cannot trade the securities before the date that is four months and a day after the date the Company becomes a reporting issuer in any province or territory of Canada.
 The Company has no intention or plan to proceed with becoming a reporting issuer.
 See "Trading and Resale Restrictions".